Lesson #02: Multi-signature Transactions

 }

-• initializes the application wallet with the mnemonic
+• Initialize the wallet with the mnemonic.

 const nativeScript: NativeScript = {